Founder member of Scottish Division Three 1923. Joined the Scottish Alliance after the Third Division was abandoned in 1926.

 The excitement of promotion in 1995 turned to despair the following season, when they were relegated in last place, 20 points adrift and well out of their depth.
 The club has languished in the lowest division ever since.
 In 2007 a number of improvements were made to Links Park including the installation of an artificial playing surface.

 After finishing last in League Two in 2015-16, Montrose became the first team to contest a play-off to retain their league place, an innovation introduced with the creation of the Scottish Professional Football League.
-In the event they won their two-legged play-off aagainst Highland League champions, Brora Rangers.
+In the event they won their two-legged play-off against Highland League champions, Brora Rangers.
+Two years later their fortunes improved considerably and they won the League Two championship.

 - (a) Montrose FC Official Site